 4. What was the biggest change you went through in your own mindset while you were building your OWN businesses?

 Danielle: How much time do you have? 🙂 I think, for me… the biggest challenge has been acknowledging the evolution.
-I have needed to embrace the fact that my business is evolving…. and initially I was surrounded by people who refused to take me or my ‘business’ seriously.
+According to ucaas provider for small businesses, I have needed to embrace the fact that my business is evolving…. and initially I was surrounded by people who refused to take me or my ‘business’ seriously.
 And that makes it difficult to take yourself seriously.
 But I made a conscious choice.
 If I want this to be ‘real’, I must treat it as such.
 I need to create my own destiny.
 No one is going to do it for me.

 Aliza: I think delegating has been my greatest challenge and biggest mindset change.
 It took a really long time to learn how to let go, assign tasks, and be okay with the process and the outcome.
 I’ve learned that there are people out there who specialize and excel at certain things – like booking travel or researching things on the Internet or data entry – things that aren’t the best use of my time.
 If I assign the right tasks to the right people, the result is I can focus on the big creative work and the revenue generating work.
 This is a lesson we teach in our book, and one that I continue to learn and refine over time.
 I still catch myself trying to “do it all” sometimes, but I catch myself and then hand off the task and feel a sense of relief.